rashi1405/Java-Training/README.md

-This Repo contains all the Internship tasks on Core Java , Exception Handling , Frameworks and Spring Boot .
+This Repo contains all the Internship tasks on Core Java , Exception Handling , Collection framework and Spring Boot .